SupaOhm/NIDSaaS-Pre-ingest-Deduplication/README.md

-# IDSaaS Pre-ingest Deduplication
+# NIDSaaS Pre-ingest Deduplication

-This repository contains the experimental implementation used to evaluate pre-ingestion deduplication for IDSaaS-style uploads.
+This repository contains the experimental implementation used to evaluate pre-ingestion deduplication for NIDSaaS uploads.
 The experiment models duplicate-upload behavior before cloud ingestion and measures how much traffic is removed at the edge before data reaches the gateway or sink.

 ## What the experiment evaluates